x

 Vance Elementary School did not have an official early dismissal.
 Gasper said that they did not want to send young children home when their parents may not be there.
 More than 200 students were picked up voluntarily by parents and guardians.
 Gasper said the district was able to facilitate those dismissals within an hour.

-New Britian schools will have increased police presence on Tuesday and Gasper says he does not anticipate any changes to the district's normal schedule.
+New Britain police said they’ll be launching a full-scale investigation to determine who made that phone call.
+Schools will have increased police presence on Tuesday and Gasper says he does not anticipate any changes to the district's normal schedule.
 Vance Elementary School will also have additional mental health supports on Tuesday.

 Connecticut schools have seen a slew of threats, lockdowns, closures, and increased police presence since the start of the school year.
 In Meriden, Waterbury, and Ansonia, threats of violence toward the school population resulted in arrests of at least four teens.